toneclone/cli/README.md

 # ToneClone CLI

 A powerful command-line interface for ToneClone, the AI-powered writing assistance platform.
-Generate text, manage personas, configure profiles, and streamline your writing workflow from the terminal.
+Generate text, manage personas and knowledge cards, configure profiles, and streamline your writing workflow from the terminal.

 ## Table of Contents